petroemil/Rx.Book/Draft.md

 #### SelectMany, Merge and Concat

-These operators are really similar; it's just a matter of configuration that differentiates them.
+These operators are merging multiple streams with different strategies.

 ##### SelectMany